binipringle/crim-outline/index.md

 **State v.
 Cotton** (D was in jail for sexual abuse, asked wife to ask daughter to not testify, gave letter to so else in jail, person in jail gave letter to law enforcement authorities.)

+**RULE:** An uncommunicated solicitation is insufficient to constitute the offense of criminal solicitation.

 Issue: if a d’s attempted communication does not reach the person soliciting, does it establish criminal solicitation?
 Under mpc 5.02 (“designed to effect”) yes.
 Mpc says if a person designed to commit a crime that is sufficient.
 In state v cotton, they say no, they left out mpc language; legislature meant not to follow mpc.
 Why doesn’t court follow mpc?
 Letter never got to daughter.
 It that solicitation?
 Does the NY statute appear to apply to a solicitation that does not reach the solicitee in the mail?)

-NYPL 100.00 - With intent that another person….
-Such conduct” (see above)

 In NY, yes.
-If prof M attempted to solicit so – send letter – but letter wasn’t sent – if M had mens rea she is still guilty of solicitation.

-Does that make sense from a policy standpoint?
+If prof M attempted to solicit so – send letter – but letter wasn’t sent – if M had mens rea she is still guilty of solicitation. **Does that make sense from a policy standpoint?
 Meh.
-Utilitarian: deterrence; retributive: bad thing so should be punished
+Utilitarian: deterrence; retributive: bad thing so should be punished**

 ## Accomplices categories (common law)